 Argatroban Side Effects

-Some side effects of argatroban may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for argatroban may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Along with its needed effects, argatroban may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking argatroban:More common

 - blood in the urine

 - dizziness, faintness, or lightheadedness when getting up from a lying or sitting position suddenly